The ‘Great Competition’: Bodybuilding’s First Ever Show

 Slowly the judges walked towards each contestant, closely examining the sinews of each man.
 Soon after the group of 60 men was cut to 12 finalists.
 An intermission was then called to give the judges time to reflect.

 When the curtains were raised once more a 34 year old Sandow stood on stage for the day’s last performance.
 Displaying his remarkable talents, Sandow would tear packs of cards in two, lift weights overhead and dazzle the audience.
-For five minutes spectators gave Sandow a standing ovation once he had finished and once they were done they Competition neared its end.
+For five minutes spectators gave Sandow a standing ovation once he had finished and once they were done the competition neared its end.

 With Sandow backstage, the 12 finalists were brought back out.
 This time each man stood atop a pedestal and were given a set of compulsory poses.
 Any flaw in their physiques was quickly picked up by the judges.
 It was written that the host of the night, Eugen Sandow even resorted to going “on his hands and knees to examine the nether limbs of men.”